Truck crashes into central reservation on M40 between Banbury and Gaydon

-One lane of the M40 is closed after a truck crashed into the central reservation between Banbury and Gaydon this morning (Tuesday, October 31).
+A truck crashed into the central reservation of the M40 between Banbury and Gaydon this morning (Tuesday, October 31).

 Highways England tweeted a vehicle hit the central barriers between junctions 12 for Gaydon and 11 for Banbury at around 9.20am.